devniel/nestjs-typeorm-testing/README.md

 }).compile();
 ```

-### Custon connection name
+### Custom connection name

-To provide a custon connection name, then set the first argument of `forTest` as an options object.
+To provide a custom connection name, then set the first argument of `forTest` as an options object.

 ```ts
 import { TypeOrmTestModule } from '@devniel/nestjs-typeorm-testing';